 According to California Education Code, Sec.
 49423 and the American Disabilities Act.
 Sec.
 504, all medications, including prescription and over the counter medication administered to students by school personnel or by students themselves, shall require a signed "Authorization to Administer Medication" form.
 The authorization form is available in the school office and must be signed by the legal parent/guardian and treating physician and shall include: 1) Student's name, medication name, medication frequency for administration and duration of treatment.
-2) Consent authorizing designated school personnel to contact physician should a question arise.
+2) Consent authorizing designated school personnel to contact physicians should a question arise.

 All medication containers shall be clearly labeled with student's name, medication name, dosage, frequency and if applicable, expiration date of order.
-For any questions, contact the school nurse at (415) 451-4078.
+For any questions, contact the school nurse, Jennifer Hamerski at jhamerski@rossvalleyschools.org